soupi/learn-haskell-blog-generator/src/07-environment.md

 # Passing environment variables

 We'd like to add some sort of an environment to keep general information on the blog for various processing.
-Things like the blog name, style-sheet location, and so on.
+Things like the blog name, stylesheet location, and so on.

 ## Environment